thisdot/starter.dev/starters/shopify-next-tailwind/README.md

 - [ESLint](https://eslint.org/) - Code linting
 - [Prettier](https://prettier.io/) - Code formatting

+## How to configure your Shopify store

+This template requires a [paid Shopify plan](https://www.shopify.com/pricing).

+> Note: This template will not work with a Shopify Starter plan as it does not allow installation of custom themes, which is required to run as a headless storefront.

+### Add Shopify domain to an environment variable

+Create a `SHOPIFY_STORE_DOMAIN` environment variable and use your Shopify domain as the the value (ie. `[your-shopify-store-subdomain].myshopify.com`).

+> Note: Do not include the `https://`.

+### Accessing the Shopify Storefront API

+This template utilizes [Shopify's Storefront API](https://shopify.dev/docs/api/storefront) to create unique customer experiences.
+The API offers a full range of commerce options making it possible for customers to control products, collections, menus, pages, cart, checkout, and more.

+In order to use the Shopify's Storefront API, you need to install the [Headless app](https://apps.shopify.com/headless) in your Shopify store.

+Once installed, you'll need to create a `SHOPIFY_STOREFRONT_ACCESS_TOKEN` environment variable and use the public access token as the value.

+> Note: Shopify does offer a Node.js Storefront API SDK.
+We use the Storefront API via GraphQL directly instead of the Node.js SDK so we have more control over fetching and caching.

 ## Installation

-You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js Commerce.
+You will need to use the environment variables [defined in `.env.example`](https://github.com/thisdot/starter.dev/blob/main/starters/shopify-next-tailwind/.env.example) to run Next.js Commerce.
 It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/concepts/projects/environment-variables) for this, but a `.env` file is all that is necessary.

 > Note: You should not commit your `.env` file or it will expose secrets that will allow others to control your Shopify store.